6 Ways To Support Your Postpartum Hair (That actually work)

 Using hair products with natural DHT (dihydrotestosterone) blockers is an essential part of any postpartum hair routine.
 DHT plays a massive role in chronic hair loss, but how?
 After birth, estrogen levels drop dramatically, giving room for testosterone to increase.
 The human body naturally produces DHT, a derivative of testosterone.
 In short, once our bodies produce DHT, it likes to stick around in the skin and hair follicles, causing the follicles to shrink in size which leads to thinning, and ultimately the dreaded fall out.

-Hair products with botanical ingredients like Stinging Nettle or Saw Palmetto are scientifically proven to be natural DHT blockers.
-They block DHT from shrinking the follicle, and protect your hair from fall out!
-With natural DHT blocking products like the Oh Hey Mama Hair Serum, you can be confident in knowing that you are not using synthetic hormones, but rather all-natural herbal ingredients to naturally aid in blocking the effects of DHT.
+DHT blockers block DHT from shrinking the follicle, and protect your hair from fall out!
+With natural DHT blocking products like our Restorative Hair Serum for Hormonal Hair Support, you can be confident in knowing that you are not using synthetic hormones, but rather all-natural herbal ingredients to naturally aid in blocking the effects of DHT.